admiralorbiter/DataDeckv2/README.md

   - `DATABASE_URL=postgresql://user:pass@localhost:5432/datadeck` (optional; defaults to local SQLite in dev)

 4) Initialize the database
-- The current starter uses `db.create_all()` on startup.
+- The starter uses `db.create_all()` on startup.
 Simply run the app once to create tables.
+Migrations (Alembic) are optional and not required for now.

 5) Run the app
 ```bash